Sam Wakim: Early life and career

 Born in Saint John, New Brunswick, Wakim earned his undergraduate degree at St. Francis Xavier University (B. Sc., 1959) where he met future prime minister Brian Mulroney.
+The two freshmen were roommates and became the closest friends of each other for the rest of their lives.

-The two became close friends.
-He earned his law degree at the University of New Brunswick in 1962, and was called to the bar in the same year.
-In Ontario, he was called to the bar in 1965.
+Wakim earned his law degree at the University of New Brunswick in 1962, and was called to the bar in the same year.
+He served briefly as a private secretary to Walter Dinsdale, Minister of Northern Affairs and Natural Resources in the Diefenbaker Ministry before moving to Ontario and was called to the Ontario bar in 1965.
+He served as an assistant crown attorney before his election to the House of Commons, and as a senior investigation counsel at the Ontario Securities Commission after his term.